KhanitthaLyn/KhanitthaLyn/README.md

 # 👋 Hi, I'm Khanittha!

-💻 Backend Engineer specializing in building robust, scalable Distributed Systems (Java/Spring Boot).
+💻 Backend Engineer learning and building Distributed Systems with Java/Spring Boot.

 🌍 Preparing to move to Germany in 2026.